aholachek/react-flip-toolkit/packages/react-flip-toolkit/README.md

 }
 ```

 This [CSS property](https://dev.opera.com/articles/css-will-change-property/) tells the browser to anticipate changes to an element.
 It should be used with caution, because it can increase browser resource usage.
-If you notice rendering issues in your animation, I would recommend trying it out and seeing if it increases the performance of the animation.
+If you notice rendering issues in your animation, try seeing if it increases the performance of the animation.